 When ever I am in need of some quick motivation I head to Instagram.

 Not too long ago I came across this beautiful post from Thinkgrowposper’s account that a friend of mine reposted.
 I think it sums up how I want to live my life.

 Sunday is my least favourite day of the week.
 It’s the day before my mundane routine begins for another five days.

 I know I know… *insert all versions of positivity* I have the power to make my day or week spectacular.

 Sometimes though, the change we need is bigger than our current situation & can’t be made just yet because of other obligations.

 Sometimes you have to sit through the mundane until the time is right to make the move to something spectacular & that is the part of life you’re rarely reminded about.
 It’s the ugly stepsister we rarely speak of…

-It is of the live through a mundane routine just don’t make it a permanent habit.
+It is ok to live through a mundane routine… just don’t make it a permanent habit.
 Sometimes it is the necessary stepping stone to fulfil your true purpose & other times it’s the rest stop you need to plan the next big move in your life.